dantrovato/dan-will-daniel-project-1/README.md

 - Make the search history items clickable and when they are make a new fetch request for that item

 ## Screenshots

+Presentation Requirements
+Use this Project Presentation Template Links to an external site.to address the following:

+Elevator pitch: A one-minute description of your application.

+Concept: What is your user story?
+What was your motivation for development?

+Process: What were the technologies used?
+How were tasks and roles broken down and assigned?
+What challenges did you encounter?
+What were your successes?

+Demo: Show your stuff!

+Directions for future development.

+Links to the deployed application and the GitHub repository.